-Predicted subsidence modelling indicates that LW 17 directly subsides the NWCD.
-The modelling indicates that LWs 18-20 will not cause any direct subsidence of the channel as the longwalls finish under the southwestern bank of the NWCD as shown on Figure 1-2.
+Predicted subsidence modelling indicates that LW 17 directly subsides the banks of the NWCD.
+The modelling indicates that LWs 18-20 will not cause any direct subsidence of the banks or channel as the longwalls finish to the southwest of the NWCD as shown on Figure 1-2.